Adiiks/microservices-school/README.md

 - creating new lesson
 - opening registration for lesson
 - getting list of registrations (pagination)
+- student can register or unregister to lesson
 ## Docker Compose

 Docker compose file for running services.
 Currently only contains Configserver, Eureka server, MySQL and Keycloak.